Skip to content

 Video capture

 With the following Python script you can save encoded HQ frames (1080p or 4K resolution) with H.265 (HEVC) compression to a .mp4 video file.
 As there is no encoding happening on the host (RPi), CPU and RAM usage is minimal, which makes it possible to record 4K 30 fps video with almost no load on the Raspberry Pi.
-As 4K 30 fps video can take up a lot of disk space, the remaining free disk space is checked while recording and the recording is stopped if the free space left drops below a specified threshold (e.g. 200 MB).
+As 4K 30 fps video can take up a lot of disk space, the remaining free disk space is checked while recording and the recording is stopped if the free space left drops below a specified threshold (e.g. 100 MB).

-python3 insect-detect/video_capture.py
+env_insdet/bin/python3 insect-detect/video_capture.py

 Optional arguments

-Add after python3 insect-detect/video_capture.py, separated by space:
+Add after env_insdet/bin/python3 insect-detect/video_capture.py, separated by space:

-• -4k to record video in 4K resolution (3840x2160 px) (default: 1080p)
+• -4k set camera resolution to 4K (3840x2160 px) (default: 1080p)

-• -fps to set frame rate (frames per second) for video capture (default: 25)
+• -fps set camera frame rate (default: 25 fps)

 Stop the script by pressing Ctrl+C in the Terminal.